vshvedov/vladcodes/about/index.md

 My current scope of interests is closely connected to generative systems, distributed and reactive Web Applications development, FDM and SLA 3D Printing, CNC (I made the electronics for [my CNC milling machine](/assets/img/about/cnc.jpeg)) and woodworking (most of all I'm interested in making [electric guitars](/assets/img/about/tele.jpeg)).

 Music is a big part of my life.
-I'm not playing in any band anymore, however I have some [music projects](https://www.youtube.com/watch?v=cE3Yqnbgb18), and I'm very interested in sound synthesis, old-school CASIO and modulkar synths and Eurorack.
+I'm not playing in any band anymore, however I have some [music projects](https://www.youtube.com/watch?v=cE3Yqnbgb18), and I'm very interested in sound synthesis, old-school CASIO and modular synths and Eurorack.

 For everything Web I'm using Ruby/Rails (it's still the best technology for the monolyth web apps).
-Arduino, C/C++ and Python for [electronics prototyping](/assets/img/about/device.jpeg) and Flutter for mobile apps.
+Arduino, C/C++ and Python for [electronics prototyping](/assets/img/about/device.jpeg) and Flutter for the mobile apps.
 I'm also using Fusion360 and Blender for CNC and 3D printing.

 ## Bio for the Press